pmd/pmd/docs/pages/pmd/userdocs/cli_reference.md

     {% include custom/cli_option_row.html options="--relativize-paths-with,-z"
                option_arg="path"
                description="Path relative to which directories are rendered in the report.
-This option allows shortening directories in the report; without it, paths are rendered as absolute paths.
+This option allows shortening directories in the report; without it, paths are rendered as mentioned in the source directory (option \"--dir\").
                     The option can be repeated, in which case the shortest relative path will be used.
+                    If the root path is mentioned (e.g. \"/\" or \"C:\\\"), then the paths will be rendered as absolute.
                     This option replaces `--short-names` since PMD 6.54.0."
     %}
     {% include custom/cli_option_row.html options="--report-file,-r"